mwaf/futuleague/doc/api.md

 * `/clubs` - Returns the list of clubs.
 * `/players` - Returns a list of all players
 * `/players/{player}` - Returns the information of a particular player, where {player} is the player's identifier.
+* `/matches` - Returns all the played matches, newest first.
+* `/matches/{id}` - Returns the information of a single match.

 ### POST requests - returns application/json

 * `/players` - Creates a new player.
 Takes two arguments `identifier` and `name`.
 Returns a redirect to /players/{identifier} with status 201 Created.
 Is identifier already exists returns 303 See other and does not change anything.
+* `/matches` - Submits a new match.
+Expects a JSON body with all the relevant information.
+Returns a redirect to /mathces/{id} with status 201 Created.